TheFinalProjectForMrBrosius/Final-Project-Java/README.md

 # Final-Project-Java
-# text based zombie
+# Text based zombie
-we wanted to make a text based game that has zombies in it
+We deicided to make a text bases game that has an adventure feel to it

 # Flow Chart